annsudo/katacoda-scenarios/Test1/step4.md

 ## Test it

+Open new terminal

 Navigate to the right project ` cd ; cd monolithic-to-microservices/start-microservices/podcast-catalog-service`{{execute}}

 Run it `mvn spring-boot:run`{{execute}}

 Find output in "catalog-servise" tab

+💡 Tips: since catalog-podcast servise needs data from both podcast-info service and rating-data-service make sure that those are up and running as well